nloncke/kepler-flare-project/README.md

 31 Mar 2014: NL will run flare_feature_calc on all lightcurves with flares
 	     NL will write translator to take dictionaries and put into numpy array LW will send scikit-learn tutorials and reading to NL
+    - NL thinking of using linear support vector classification based on handy sklearn flowchart

 9 Apr 2014: Initial trial with classifier